Nightxade/ctf-writeups/_writeups/2023/Cyber-Cooperative-CTF-2023/index.md

 ---

 ## Thoughts:
 I didn't perform too well on this CTF, but was still fun!
-Although, I think I didn't perform too well because 1.
-I, for some reason, could only figure out a single crypto problem, which is usually a category I solve a lot in and 2.
-I didn't solve a single web challenge (though I really didn't try past the first one)
+I think I definitely could have and should have solved more though T^T